-The file that you need to check is in the root of your “/home” folder.
+The file you need to check is in your home folder.
 After logging in, you should already be there.
 The file is a hidden “dot file,” so you’re going to need to use the right flags when looking it up.
 Search using

 grep in the following command.

 You should see the file listed with the permissions first, followed by the username and group that own it.
 If you see “root” listed there, you’ve found the source of the problem.

 Change the Permissions of Xauthority

 Now that you know what’s causing the problem, it’s time to set it right.
 Instead of root, your user and group should own that Xauthority file.
 You can change the ownership by running the

 Remember to replace